 What is the current gender pay gap in ?

-In 2024, women in the United States made about 86 cents for every dollar men made.
-This means that men with full-time jobs typically make 17% more than women in full-time jobs.
+In 2025, women in Oregon made about 82 cents for every dollar men made.
+This means that men with full-time jobs typically make 23% more than women in full-time jobs.
 This ratio compares the median weekly pay of full-time workers—people who usually work 35 hours or more each week.

 The gender pay gap was at its narrowest in 2022 when women made 89 cents for every dollar men made in a typical week.
 The Bureau of Labor Statistics has tracked such earnings every quarter since 2012, when women in the state made 84 cents for every dollar men made.